DimakDev/TagMyPlant/TagMyPlantReport/50_varification.md

 ![Mockaroo mock data example](Images/mock_data_example.png)

 The mock data can be generated using Mockaroo service.
 That data is used to simulate the barcode information.
-Test setup gets the data via HTTP `GET` request from the Mockaroo server.
+Test setup gets the data via an HTTP `GET` request from the Mockaroo server.

 The object of the tests is the `ViewModels` package, with the focus on the `ViewModels.ContenViewModel` object.
-The test process ensures that the data manipulation performs save, without any errors.
+The test process ensures that the data managment performs save, without any errors.

 The detailed code coverage report is shown below.